2 SHOs suspended, Rs 2 lakh ex gratia for kin of migrant workers killed in UP road accident

-Uttar Pradesh Chief Minister Yogi Adityanath on Saturday directed suspension of SHOs of two police stations and that stern warning be issued to the circle officers concerned after 24 migrant workers were killed in a road accident near Auraiya.
-According to a statement issued here, the state government has decided to give Rs 2 lakh to the kin of each deceased and Rs 50,000 to those seriously injured in the accident.
+Uttar Pradesh Chief Minister Yogi Adityanath on Saturday ordered the suspension of two police Station House Officers (SHOs), and asked for a stern warning to be issued to circle officers of the area where 24 migrant workers were killed in a road accident near Auraiya.
+An official statement said the state government has decided to give Rs 2 lakh to the kin of each deceased and Rs 50,000 to those seriously injured in the accident.
 The chief minister has also condoled the death of the migrant labourers.

 "Uttar Pradesh Chief Minister Yogi Adityanath on Saturday directed that SHOs of two police stations located in state's border area be suspended and stern warning be issued to the circle officers concerned.
 One of the border districts is Agra," UP Additional Chief Secretary (Home) Awanish Awasthi was quoted as saying in a statement.
 Orders have also been issued to register a case under relevant sections of the IPC against both the truck owners and to seize the vehicles, he said.